 These previously undocumented benefits are in addition to $7.5B in energy savings, for a combined $13B in total benefits

 FARMINGTON, Conn., Jan.
-30, 2018 /PRNewswire/ — Did you know buildings can deliver billions of dollars’ worth of public health benefits, including fewer hospitalizations and reduced climate impacts?
-A new study says that’s the case – if they’re energy efficient buildings.
+30, 2018 /PRNewswire/ — Did you know buildings can deliver billions of dollars’ worth of public health benefits.
+Yup, so that’s including fewer hospitalizations and reduced climate impacts?
+A new study says that’s the case.
+However they must be they’re energy efficient buildings.

-• In some countries, health and climate benefits far exceeded – in dollar amounts – energy savings.
+In some countries, health and climate benefits far exceeded.
+That’s in dollar amounts related to direct energy savings.

-• Globally, 33,000 kilotons of CO2 were avoided, equivalent to 7.1 million fewer passenger cars on the road for one year.
+Similarly, globally, 33,000 kilotons of CO2 were avoided.
+That’s equivalent to 7.1 million fewer passenger cars on the road for one year.

 This equates to:

 This is all in addition to $7.5 billion in energy savings from the green-certified buildings studied.
-Considering that the buildings studied included only LEED® certified buildings, which are approximately one-third of the global green building stock, total benefits worldwide would be even greater.
+Likewise and considering that the buildings studied included only LEED® certified buildings.
+All which are approximately one-third of the global green building stock.
+Then total benefits worldwide would be therefore even greater.

-In fact, HEALTHfx found that on average, for every dollar saved on energy costs by green buildings, another $0.77 was saved in health and climate benefits.
-In China and India, the effects were even more dramatic, with approximately $10 in health and climate benefits for every dollar in energy savings.
+So In fact, HEALTHfx found that on average, for every dollar saved on energy costs by green buildings, another $0.77 was saved in health and climate benefits.
+Most noteworthy that in China and India, the effects were even more dramatic.
+That’s with most importantly approximately $10 in health and climate benefits for every dollar in energy savings.

-This latest study builds on the team’s 2015 COGfx Study – COGfx is shorthand for your brain’s cognitive function – which showed 101% improvement in cognitive function test scores when workers spent time in an office with high ventilation, low CO2 and low volatile organic compounds, compared to when they were in a “conventional” office environment.
-In 2016, the team expanded the experiment and found that, in green-certified buildings, employees scored 26% higher on cognitive function tests, reported 30% fewer sick building symptoms and 6% higher sleep quality scores.
-With HEALTHfx, it’s been shown that better health is found not just inside better buildings – but outside those buildings as well.
+So this latest study builds on the team’s 2015 COGfx Study.
+Finally and more important information, COGfx is shorthand for your brain’s cognitive function.
+That which showed 101% improvement in cognitive function test scores.
+That’s when workers spent time in an office with high ventilation, low CO2 and low volatile organic compounds.
+That’s compared to when they were in a “conventional” office environment.
+In 2016, the team expanded the experiment and found that, in green-certified buildings.
+Then employees scored 26% higher on cognitive function tests.
+All reported 30% fewer sick building symptoms and 6% higher sleep quality scores.
+With HEALTHfx, it’s been shown that better health is found not just inside better buildings.
+It’s also outside those buildings as well.

 The peer-reviewed paper, “Energy Savings, Emission Reductions, and Health Co-Benefits of the Green Building Movement,” was published by the Journal of Exposure Science and Environmental Epidemiology.1